Santhosh-p653/deepfake-agentic-ai/README.md

 1. **API Service (FastAPI + PostgreSQL)**: Accepts and validates media, manages the upload pipeline, stores metadata, and returns the final verdict to the client.
-2. **ML Service (OpenCV + RetinaFace + Xception)**: Preprocesses media and runs deepfake detection.
+2. **ML Service (OpenCV + RetinaFace + SiglipForImageClassification)**: Preprocesses media and runs deepfake detection.
 Each module produces a **Signal** — a score and a reliability value.
-3. **Agent Service (LangGraph + SambaNova LLM)**: Reads structured logs, identifies anomalies, aggregates all signals weighted by reliability, and routes the final verdict.
+3. **Agent Service (SambaNova LLM + Pure Python)**: Reads structured logs, identifies anomalies, verifies source metadata, aggregates all signals weighted by reliability, and routes the final verdict.
 4. **Signal Contract**: Every module outputs `{ score, reliability, module, metadata }`.
    The aggregator weights signals at runtime — adaptive, not fixed constants.
 5. **Object Storage (MinIO)**: Stores processed media files with automatic 30-day expiry.